KTest-VN/lps_paper/docs/README.md

-# Polygenic score and imputation accuracy from low-pass sequencing in diverse population
+# Polygenic score and imputation accuracy from low-pass sequencing in diverse populations

 This documentation provides comprehensive information on the code, data, and methods used in the article.

-## Study Summary: Comparing Genotyping Arrays and Low-Pass WGS
+## Study Summary: Comparing genotyping arrays and low-pass WGS

-Traditional GWAS and PGS studies use SNP arrays with genotype imputation, but **low-pass whole-genome sequencing (lpWGS)** is emerging as a strong alternative.
+Traditional GWAS and PGS studies utilize SNP arrays with genotype imputation; however, **low-pass whole-genome sequencing (lpWGS)** has emerged as a strong alternative.

 ### Study Design
 - **Compared**: 8 genotyping arrays vs. 6 lpWGS coverage levels (0.5× to 2×)